melroy89/melroy-blog/content/posts/2023-02-05-server-hardening.md

 _**Note:** We will use the [rsyslogd configuration above](#rsyslogd) for logging._

-Futhermore, I want to disable experimental features so I set `experimental` option to `false`.
+Furthermore, I want to disable experimental features so I set `experimental` option to `false`.
-The `icc` option to `false` will disable inter-container communication (on the default bridge network). `userns-remap` option will use Linux namespaces to map to seperate user (the `dockremap` user and group is created and used for this purpose).
+The `icc` option to `false` will disable inter-container communication (on the default bridge network). `userns-remap` option will use Linux namespaces to map to separate user (the `dockremap` user and group is created and used for this purpose).

 We set the default `storage-driver` option to `overlay2` (which should be the default).